 Ireland VAT guide

 The Value Added Tax (VAT) Act in Ireland was introduced in 1972.
-The legislation of Irish VAT is currently based on EU directives as the country is a member of the European Union.
+The legislation of Irish VAT is currently based on EU VAT directives as the country is a member of the European Union.

 The official tax authority in Ireland is the Office of the Revenue Commissioners, established in 1923.